hazelcast/hazelcast-nodejs-client/README.md

 ### 7.5.2.
 Distributed Data Structure Events

-You can add event listeners to the Distributed Data Structures.
+You can add event listeners to the distributed data structures.

 > **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
-Therefore, some interfaces are given to user by using the TypeScript files that have `.ts` extension.
-In the documentation, implementing an interface means an object to have the necessary functions that are listed in the interface inside the `.ts` file.
+Therefore, some interfaces are given to the user by using the TypeScript files that have `.ts` extension.
+In this guide, implementing an interface means creating an object to have the necessary functions that are listed in the interface inside the `.ts` file.
 Also, this object is mentioned as `an instance of the interface`.
-You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or Github repository for a required interface.**
+You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or GitHub repository for a required interface.**

 #### 7.5.2.1.
 Listening for Map Events

 You can listen to map-wide or entry-based events by using the functions in the `MapListener` interface.
 Every function type in this interface is one of the `EntryEventListener` and `MapEventListener` types.
 To listen to these events, you need to implement the relevant `EntryEventListener` and `MapEventListener` functions in the `MapListener` interface.

-- An entry-based  event is fired after the operations that affect a specific entry.
+An entry-based event is fired after the operations that affect a specific entry.
 For example, `IMap.put()`, `IMap.remove()` or `IMap.evict()`.
-You should use the `EntryEventListener` type to listen these events.
+You should use the `EntryEventListener` type to listen to these events.
 An `EntryEvent` object is passed to the listener function.

-Let’s take a look at the following example.
+See the following example.

 ```javascript
 var entryEventListener = {